Colombian conflict: Causes

 During the presidency of Álvaro Uribe, the government applied more military pressure on the FARC and other outlawed far-left groups.
 After the offensive, many security indicators improved.
-As part of a controversial peace process, the AUC (right-wing paramilitaries) as a formal organization had ceased to function.
-Colombia achieved a great decrease in cocaine production, leading White House drug czar R. Gil Kerlikowske to announce that Colombia was no longer the world's biggest producer of cocaine.
-The United States is still the world's largest consumer of cocaine and other illegal drugs.
+As part of a controversial peace process, the AUC (a right-wing paramilitary group) as a formal organization had ceased to function.
+Colombia achieved a considerable reduction in cocaine production, leading White House drug czar R. Gil Kerlikowske to announce that Colombia was no longer the world's biggest producer of cocaine.

 In February 2008, millions of Colombians demonstrated against the FARC and other outlawed groups.
 The Colombian Ministry of Defense reported 19,504 deserters from the FARC between August 2002 and their collective demobilization in 2017, peaking in the year 2008.
 During these years, the military forces of the Republic of Colombia were strengthened.

-The 2012 peace process in Colombia refers to the dialogue in Havana, Cuba, between the Colombian government and the guerrilla of the FARC-EP to find a political solution to the armed conflict.
-After almost four years of peace negotiations, the Colombian state and the FARC announced consensus on a 6-point plan towards peace and reconciliation.
-The government also began a process of assistance and reparation for victims of conflict.
+The 2012 Colombian peace process refers to the dialogue in Havana, Cuba between the Colombian government and the FARC-EP to find a political solution to the armed conflict.
+After almost four years of peace negotiations, the Colombian state and the FARC announced consenus on a 6-point plan towards peace and reconciliation.
+The government also began a process of assistance and reparation for victims of the conflict.
 Recently, U.P. supporters reconstituted the political party within the reconciliation process.
 Colombia's congress approved the revised peace accord.

-In February 2015, the Historical Commission on the Conflict and its Victims (Comisión Histórica del Conflicto Armado y sus Víctimas – CHCV) published its report entitled "Contribution to an Understanding of the Armed Conflict in Colombia."
-The document addresses the "multiple reasons for the conflict, the principle factors and circumstances that made it possible, and the most notable impacts on the population" and explains Colombia's armed conflict in terms of international law.
+In February 2015, the Historical Commission on the Conflict and its Victims (Comisión Histórica del Conflicto Armado y sus Víctimas – CHCV) published a report entitled "Contribution to an Understanding of the Armed Conflict in Colombia."
+The document addresses the "multiple reasons for the conflict, the principle factors and circumstances that made it possible, and the most notable impacts on the population", and explains Colombia's armed conflict in terms of international law.